Azure/terraform-azurerm-avm-ptn-alz/README.md

 We use the AzAPI provider to interact with the Azure APIs.
 The new features allow us to be more efficient and reliable, with orders of magnitude speed improvements and retry logic for transient errors.

-## Depends On

-The `depends_on` feature is not supported in the ALZ provider.
-Please do not add a `depends_on` attribute to the module resources.
-To work around this, we have introduced a `dependencies` variable.

-Please also see unknown values below.

-## Unknown Values
+## Unknown Values & Depends On

 This module uses the ALZ Terraform provider.
 This uses a data source which **must** be read prior to creating the plan.

+The `depends_on` feature is therefore not supported in the ALZ provider.
+Please do not add a `depends_on` attribute to the module declaration.

-If you pass an unknown (known after apply) value into the module, it will not be able to read the data source until the plan is being applied.
+Similarly, if you pass an unknown (known after apply) value into the module, it will not be able to read the data source until the plan is being applied.
 This may cause resources to be unnecessarily recreated.

-Such unknown values include resource ids.
-For example, if you are creating a resource and passing the id of the resource group to the module, this will cause the issue.
+To work around this, we have two features.
+Firstly we have a `dependencies` variable.
+This variable is used to ensure that policies and policy role assignments do not get created until dependent resources are available.

-Instead, use string interpolation or provider functions to pass the values.
+Secondly, for values that are passed into the module, use string interpolation or provider functions to create the required.
 For example:

+### Using `var.dependencies`

+This variable is used as a workaround for the lack of support for `depends_on` in the ALZ provider.
+Place values into this variable to ensure that policies and policy role assignments do nto get created until dependent resources are available.
+See the variable documentation and the examples (private DNS and management) for more information.

-### Recommended
+### Using Provider Functions

 Either: Use known values as inputs, or use Terraform Stacks.